aidgncom/fullscore/README.md

 ### Grammar Recording Flow Like Musical Notes

-BEAT records performance order as follows:
+BEAT records performance order as follows.
+Symbol assignments are customizable using any RFC 6265 cookie-octet characters.

 **Pages (!) - Moments of changing songs**
 - !home: Overture (homepage, only reserved word)